Benchmarking World-Model Learning with Environment-Level Queries: Theoretical Framework and Benchmark

 \subsection{AutumnBench: Design and Implementation}

 In this section, we present an instantiation of the \wmla framework, namely, AutumnBench.
-We instantiate \wmla by implementing three $\tau$ functions for three task-types: masked frame prediction ($\tau_{\text{MFP}}$), planning ($\tau_{\text{PL}}$), and change detection ($\tau_{\text{CD}}$).
+We instantiate \wmla by implementing three $\tau$ functions for the three task-types: masked frame prediction ($\tau_{\text{MFP}}$), change detection ($\tau_{\text{CD}}$), and planning ($\tau_{\text{PL}}$).
 AutumnBench consists of 129 {\em problems}.
-Each {\em problem} in AutumnBench has two parts: \begin{enumerate*}[label=(\arabic*)] \item a base environment with no rewards that the agent interacts with in the interaction phase, and \item a related challenge environment for the test phase. \end{enumerate*}
+Each {\em problem} in AutumnBench has two parts: \begin{enumerate*}[label=(\arabic*)] \item a base environment with no external rewards that the agent interacts with in the interaction phase, and \item a derived challenge environment for the test phase. \end{enumerate*}

 We describe each of those parts in more detail below, beginning with the environments used in the interaction phase and followed by the related challenge tasks for the test phase:

 \paragraph{Interaction-Phase Environments.}